hightemp/go_crawler/README.md

   - urls: list of absolute URLs to start from.
   - output_dir: target directory for saving files.
   - include_assets: download and rewrite assets in HTML.
-  - asset_types: subset of ["css","js","img","font","media"]; used only if include_assets is true.
+  - asset_types: subset of ["css","js","img","font","media","other"]; "other" covers unrecognized assets (e.g., .ico, manifest.json via link); used only if include_assets is true.
 Default ["css","js","img"].
   - same_host_only: restrict crawl to hosts derived from the seed URLs (recommended for "site").
   - max_depth: integer depth limit for BFS (0 means unlimited).
   - max_pages: integer total page limit (0 means unlimited).